dwestlin/slack-bot/README.md

 ---

-The project is intended to be developed in javascript in general and nodejs in particular and the application will use an express server with a developed REST API in the backend that receives and handles requests sent by slack api.
+.The project is intended to be developed in javascript in general and nodejs in particular and the application will use an express server with a developed REST API in the backend that receives and handles requests sent by slack api.